oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ./mvnw spring-boot:run
 ```

-**TIP**: You might have to run `chmod +x mvnw` in order to execute the Maven wrapper script.
+**TIP**: You might have to run `chmod +x mvnw` to execute the Maven wrapper script.

 You can then open `http://localhost:8080` in your favorite browser.
 You'll be redirected to authenticate and returned afterward.
-You'll see 404 error from Spring Boot since you don't have anything mapped to the default `/` route.
+You'll see a 404 error from Spring Boot since you have nothing mapped to the default `/` route.

 {% img blog/spring-boot-angular/404.png alt:"Spring Boot 404" width:"800" %}{: .center-image }